creatorGod003/CloudCafe/README.md

 This is a project for brushing up my skills on Firestore.
 The goal of this project is to create a cloud cafe homepage where users can view the top 4 highest-rated cafes, add new cafes, and delete existing cafes.

-## Getting Started

-To get started with this project, you'll need to do the following:

-1. Clone the repository to your local machine.
-2. Set up a Firestore database and configure your Firebase project credentials in a .env file.
-3. Install the necessary dependencies using npm install.
-4. Run the project using npm start.

 ## Features

 Features